![]() |

 The cheetah is the fastest land animal, capable of reaching speeds up to 100 km/h.
 Unlike lions or tigers, cheetahs are less aggressive toward humans, which has led to the common misconception that they can be domesticated.

-However, being less aggressive does not mean they are suitable as pets.
+Important Note: Being "less aggressive" does not mean they are suitable as pets.
+They remain apex predators at heart.

 Can a Cheetah Be Domesticated?